MADEO BoardMeet the people working behind the scenes at MADEO

 Carla Otero, Treasurer

-After graduating in 2010, Carla became an instructor for the COF Dance Project and is now the Assistant Director for the project.
+After graduating in 2010, Carla became an instructor for COF Dance and is now the Assistant Director.
 She has been invited as a guest artist to perform in the premiere of Anastasia and to dance in Bournonville’s Flower Festival in Genzano Pas de Deux with Chambersburg Ballet Theater in Pennsylvania.
 Carla remains active as a dancer and choreographer and trains throughout the Boston and Cambridge areas.
-She also is resident ballet instructor for two studios in Massachusetts where her students have won awards at competitions throughout New England.
 On March 2016, Carla launched her blog series “In the Studio” where she actively publishes articles about dance on her website carlaotero.com.

 Kara Fili, Secretary